nerves-project/nerves/docs/Installation.md

 First, install the required versions of Erlang/OTP and Elixir.
 We highly recommend using ASDF since the versions in use will be under your control.
 See the [ASDF docs](https://asdf-vm.com/#/core-manage-asdf) for official documentation.

+IMPORTANT: Elixir 1.11 is not currently supported.
+Please be sure to use Elixir 1.10.

 Here's a summary of the install process:

 ```bash
 git clone https://github.com/asdf-vm/asdf.git ~/.asdf --branch v0.8.0